Head of Projects Andrew Fleetwood looks at the latest business restrictions due to COVID-19

 We hear about light at the end of the tunnel at the moment, with the vaccination programme ramping up.
 But we think it is very unlikely that the current restrictions on business will start to reduce much before March.
 The Scottish Government’s first priority seems to be to get children back to school, which based on current announcements, will not start before the middle of February.
 It would be reasonable to assume a slow and gradual unwinding of lockdown for business only after it is clear that re-opening the schools has not had a marked adverse effect on circulation of the virus.

 If you would like further information on the topic discussed in this blog, please contact Andrew Fleetwood by email: firstname.lastname@example.org or by phone: 0131 516 5365 / 07841 920 101.
-You can also view Andrew’s profile by clicking here.
+You can also view Andrew’s profile by clicking here or if you would like to find out more about our Corporate Team, please click here.

 The information and opinions contained in this blog are for information only.
 They are not intended to constitute advice and should not be relied upon or considered as a replacement for advice.
 Before acting on any of the information contained in this blog, please seek specific advice from Gilson Gray.